 Getting other nations to promise to buy U.S. goods has become a hallmark of President Donald Trump’s trade agreements.
 But, it is not always clear whether those promises will be kept and what benefits they bring to U.S. companies or consumers.

-Last week, Trump announced a deal in which he said China agreed to purchase between $40 and $50 billion worth of U.S. agricultural products in exchange for the U.S. suspending a tariff hike on $250 billion worth of Chinese goods.
+Last week, Trump announced a deal in which he said China agreed to purchase between $40 billion and $50 billion worth of U.S. agricultural products in exchange for the U.S. suspending a tariff hike on $250 billion worth of Chinese goods.

 Earlier this month, Trump and Japanese Prime Minister Shinzo Abe signed a deal that opened up $7 billion worth of Japanese markets to U.S. agricultural products such as pork, wheat and wine.
 And last year, European Commission President Jean-Claude Juncker and Trump made a deal for the European Union to buy more soybeans and liquified natural gas in exchange for a halt to any new tariffs on automobiles.